Overview

 shiny_session$main_process_id: (async events only) the PID of the main R process that spawned the async worker.
 This allows you to correlate events from workers back to the originating main process. -

-mirai_error_type: (async failure events only) classifies mirai transport-level failures separately from application-level errors.
-Present onlogin_failed,session_cleared, andrefresh_failed_but_kept_sessionevents:-
+mirai_error_type: a top-level event field present only on async failure variants oflogin_failed,session_cleared, andrefresh_failed_but_kept_session.
+It classifies mirai transport-level failures separately from application-level errors.
+When present:-

 "mirai_error"— code threw an R error inside the worker -